-Workplace violence has become a growing concern for businesses across the country.
+Violence in the workplace has become a growing concern for businesses and business owners across the country.
 In Virginia, employers of all sizes are actively considering, many for the first time, whether it would be prudent to have extra security personnel on hand and wondering whether they can be held liable for actions taken by security guards on their premises.
 The good news for employers in the Commonwealth is that such liability can be mitigated with the right policies in place.

 No Employer Liability for the Actions of Independent, Third-Party Security Personnel

 Generally, an employer is not liable for physical harm or workplace injuries caused to another by an act or omission of an independent contractor or its servants.
 While there are a few narrow exceptions to the general rule — for work that is unlawful, a nuisance, or is inherently dangerous unless special precautions are taken — it is well-settled law in Virginia that an employer is not liable for actions taken by an armed security guard that is an independent contractor of the employer.